Paisabazaar app Today!

 Check Free Credit Report with Complete Analysis of Credit Score Check Now

 With the digital transformation and core banking system, SBI has made it all easy for its large base of customers to transact easily.
-With the introduction of the core banking system (anytime anywhere banking) way back in 2004, State Bank of India has moved from its conventional account number to a longer 11-digit SBI account number.
+With the introduction of the core banking system (anytime anywhere banking) way back in 2004, the State Bank of India has moved from its conventional account number to a longer 11-digit SBI account number.
 For some of the transactions, it may run up to 17 digits (with 6 zeros prefixed to your account number).
-Longer numbers are issued in favour of centralized banking solutions.
+Longer numbers are issued in favor of centralized banking solutions.

 There is no standard account number structure followed across the industry.
 State Bank of India’s account number starts with the following series – 1, 2, 3, 5, 6, 56, 66, 53, 63, 57 or 67.

-Post the mega-merger, State Bank of India has efficiently retained the old account numbers which were issued by all the associate banks merged with it.
+Post the mega-merger, State Bank of India has efficiently retained the old account numbers that were issued by all the associate banks merged with it.
 Here are the ways/sources to know your 11-digit SBI account number:

 Be it a cheque clearing or electronic mode, IFSC code and MICR code are the two main important requirements to receive money in your account by providing your SBI account number.